syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/JetBrains/getting-started.md

 ---
 layout: post
-title: Getting Started | Plugin | Syncfusion
+title: Getting Started | Extension | Syncfusion
 description: The Document Viewer plugin enables you to easily view and manage your documents within JetBrains using our intuitive features.
-platform: Plugin
+platform: extension
-control: Syncfusion Plugins
+control: Syncfusion Extensions
 documentation: ug
 ---